gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Linq/Gapotchenko.FX.Linq/README.md

 Returns distinct elements from a sequence by using the default equality comparer on the keys extracted by a specified selector function.

-The method is similar to `Distinct()` method provided by the stock `System.Linq` namespace, but allows to specify a selector function in order to differentiate the elements by a specific criteria.
+The method is similar to `Distinct()` method provided in the stock `System.Linq` namespace, but allows to specify a selector function in order to differentiate the elements by a specific criteria.

 Let's take a look at example: